cblevins/us-post-offices/README.md

 ### Overview of Matching Process

 I used a historical gazetteer approach with the [Geographic Names Information System (GNIS) Domestic Names](https://www.usgs.gov/core-science-systems/ngp/board-on-geographic-names/domestic-names) collected by the U.S. Board on Geographic Names under the U.S. Geological Survey.
 This dataset includes several million named features from the United States, categorized into Feature Classes ([defined here](https://geonames.usgs.gov/apex/f?p=gnispq:8:0:::::)).
-The script for geocoding using the GNIS database can be found in `helbock-processing.r`
+The script for geocoding using the GNIS database can be found in `process-helbock.R`.

 The basic approach was to look for matches between post offices in Helbock's dataset that have the same Name, State, and County as a feature in the GNIS database.
 Some post offices have multiple counties listed, so I needed to check multiple combinations of Name + State + County.
 I used a hierarchy of GNIS features that acted as a sequential series of filters to pass post office records through, taking the first full match and removing that post office from the list of remaining records to try and match.
 This was based on descending likelihood that a particular kind of GNIS feature would be the correct match for a post office (versus a false positive match).
 The order was determined through an examination of the [GNIS Feature Classes](https://geonames.usgs.gov/apex/f?p=gnispq:8:0:::::) and through trial and error.